Getting Started#

 familiar with the Python programming language, including numerical and

-, and matplotlib.
+computational libraries like numpy, scipy, and matplotlib.
 If you need a refresher on Python programming, we

 recommend starting with the official Python tutorial, but many other good resources are